xjtu-omics/D2/README.md

  * Matplotlib (tested on v3.3.4)

 # Typical workflow
 D3 is a user-friendly scripts, which takes 3dg file and an index file as input, and output bed-like file storing the DNA density and DisTP.

-Besides, we provided here the scripts for computing the enrichments of genetic markers.
+Besides, we provided here the scripts for computing the enrichments of genetic markers, including the construction of density-DisTP matrix and calculation of enrichments.
 ## Compute DNA Density and DisTP
 D3.py D3 and D3.py D3s compute the DNA density and DisTP.
 The resulted DNA and DisTP are stored in bed-like format file.
   ```